VanegasDataSystems/career-intelligence/docs/architecture.md

 - Uses LiteLLM to make it easier to switch models
 - Combines search results with the model to generate responses

-**Example Questions**
-- “What skills are most common in backend jobs?”
-- “What should I learn next?”

 ---